binnes/WiFiMeshRaspberryPi/part1/PIMESH.md

     - Change the user password (don't forget it, as you will need it everytime you remotely connect to the Pi)
     - Network Options - Hostname
     - Localisation Options - set Locale, Timezone and WiFi country to match your location
     - Network Option - WiFi.
-If your pi is not connected to the internet already, use this option to setup WiFi connectivity to ensure your Pi has access to the internet.
+If your pi is not connected to the internet already, use this option to setup WiFi connectivity to ensure your Pi has access to the internet
-    - Boot Options - Desktop/CLI - choose Console Autologin
     - interfacing Options - SSH, ensure SSH server is enabled

     Exit raspi-config, don't reboot yet.